-WHEREAS, after conducting public hearings on the need to continue the juvenile curfew ordinance, the city council adopted Ordinance No. 23079 (passed April 9, 1997; effective May 1, 1997), Ordinance No. 24235 (passed April 26, 2000; effective May 1, 2000), Ordinance No. 25231 (passed April 9, 2003; effective May 1, 2003), Ordinance No. 26336 (passed April 26, 2006; effective May 1, 2006), and Ordinance No. 27527 (passed April 22, 2009; effective May 1, 2009), each of which readopted and continued in effect the juvenile curfew ordinance establishing nighttime curfew hours for minors; adopted Ordinance No. 27538 (passed May 13, 2009; effective May 18, 2009), which added daytime curfew hours for minors to the juvenile curfew ordinance; and adopted Ordinance No. 28639 (passed April 25, 2012; effective May 1, 2012), which readopted and continued in effect the juvenile curfew ordinance establishing daytime and nighttime curfew hours for minors; and
+WHEREAS, after conducting public hearings on the need to continue the juvenile curfew ordinance, the city council adopted Ordinance No. 23079 (passed April 9, 1997; effective May 1, 1997), Ordinance No. 24235 (passed April 26, 2000; effective May 1, 2000), Ordinance No. 25231 (passed April 9, 2003; effective May 1, 2003), Ordinance No. 26336 (passed April 26, 2006; effective May 1, 2006), and Ordinance No. 27527 (passed April 22, 2009; effective May 1, 2009), each of which readopted and continued in effect the juvenile curfew ordinance establishing nighttime curfew hours for minors, and adopted Ordinance No. 27538 (passed May 13, 2009; effective May 18, 2009), which added daytime curfew hours for minors to the juvenile curfew ordinance; and

-WHEREAS, although the juvenile curfew ordinance automatically expired on May 1, 2015, the city council has reviewed the ordinance and determined that the daytime and nighttime curfew hours for minors established by the ordinance have had a positive effect on the community and have had a significant effect on reducing crimes committed by and against juveniles in the city, which problems the ordinance was intended to remedy; and
+WHEREAS, it has been nearly three years since the last readoption of the city's juvenile curfew ordinance, and the city council has reviewed the ordinance and determined that the daytime and nighttime curfew hours for minors established by the ordinance have had a positive effect on the community and have had a significant effect on reducing crimes committed by and against juveniles in the city, which problems the ordinance was intended to remedy; and

-WHEREAS, on December 9, 2015 and January 13, 2016, the city council conducted public hearings on the need to continue the juvenile curfew ordinance; and
+WHEREAS, on March 28, 2012 and April 25, 2012, the city council conducted public hearings on the need to continue the juvenile curfew ordinance; and

-WHEREAS, the city council has determined that a need exists to continue in effect the juvenile curfew ordinance [in order] to further the health, safety, and welfare of juveniles, and other persons, residing in or visiting the city of Dallas; Now, Therefore,
+WHEREAS, the city council has determined that a need exists to continue in effect the juvenile curfew ordinance in order to further the health, safety, and welfare of juveniles, and other persons, residing in or visiting the city of Dallas; Now, Therefore,